 2. Uninstall Windows from the virtual software

-If you probably installed the new Windows 10 operating system on a virtual software inside Windows 8, 8.1, then you will not need to follow the above steps as they will not affect your Windows operating system.
+Suppose you probably installed the new Windows 10 operating system on a virtual software inside Windows 8, 8.1.
+In that case, you will not need to follow the above steps as they will not affect your Windows operating system.

 The only step you need to do is take it out of the virtual software you are currently using by uninstalling it directly from within the software.